 Nursing Home Wrongful Death

 Placing a family member in a nursing home can be an emotional experience, but most people are reassured by nursing home professionals that promise excellent care for your loved one.
 Tragically, too many families have lost elderly loved ones because of inappropriate actions or inaction by the very people trusted to keep the aged healthy and safe.
 Wrongful death is a legal term that means death caused by the negligent acts of another.
 In the case of wrongful death in a nursing home, this could be the result of medical mismanagement, incorrect medications, or a multitude of other negligent deeds by a trusted caretaker.
 Elder abuse is against the law, and wrongful death can be the result.
-If you believe your loved one died due to such negligence, it’s important to talk to a wrongful death nursing home lawyer.
+While nothing can ever make up for the death of a family member, if you believe your loved one died due to the fault of another, it’s important to talk to a nursing home lawyer.

-Proving a case of wrongful death will be the task of a wrongful death nursing home lawyer.
-The lawyer’s primary task is to show that a nursing home care provider acted in a way that caused the death of your loved one.
+A wrongful death case can be filed when a person dies from preventable illness or injuries that were the result of negligence or the intentional conduct of a person or entity, including a nursing home staff member or the facility itself.
+A nursing home wrongful death lawyer’s primary task is to show that a provider acted in a way that caused the death of your loved one.
 The term negligence, is a legal word that means the failure to act carefully; when a nursing home employee acts outside the bounds of safety and the standard of care, they act negligently.

 Negligence and Abuse Injuries